 Yekpay may, from time to time, require you to, or provide you with the option of, carrying out other methods or procedures to lift your withdrawal limit.

 6.4 Withdrawing Money in Multiple Currencies.
 If you have multiple currencies in your Balance, you will be able to choose from those when you withdraw funds, but, unless otherwise agreed, the withdrawal will take place in your home currency.
 Currency Conversion fees stated in Schedule 1 of this Agreement will apply if you withdraw funds from a Balance held in a currency other than your home currency.
-If you are able to withdraw to your branded MasterCard or Visa card, your withdrawal may be subject to a fee as stated in Schedule 1 of this Agreement and may take place in a different currency to your home currency depending on whether Yekpay can support the withdrawal into the card’s base currency.back to top
+If you are able to withdraw to your branded debit or credit card, your withdrawal may be subject to a fee as stated in Schedule 1 of this Agreement and may take place in a different currency to your home currency depending on whether Yekpay can support the withdrawal into the card’s base currency.

 - Term and closing Your Account

 7.1 Term and How to Close Your Account.
 The term of this Agreement is for a period of time when you successfully register for a YekpaY account until this Agreement is terminated for whatever reason.
 Subject to section 7.2, you may close your Account and terminate this Agreement at any time by logging in to your Account, clicking on the “Profile” tab, clicking on the “Close Account” link, and then following the instructions.
 Upon Account closure, we will cancel any pending transactions and you will forfeit any Balances associated with Special Funding Sources.
 You must withdraw your Balance not later than the time you close your Account and terminate this Agreement.
 You can find out more about closing your Account in the YekpaY Help Centre which is accessed via the YekpaY website.
 If you are the legal representative of an incapacitated or deceased Account holder, please contact us at the YekpaY Help Centre for assistance.